 You can be sure the lawyers on the other side representing your employer or the insurance company are going to have all the expertise to try and keep you from getting your just due.
 The laws impacting California workers and defense base contractors are just too complex to entrust your case with lawyers who do not specialize in them every day.
 The only way to win, the only way to beat back the aggressive lawyers on the other side, is to fight back with lawyers of your own who have the skill, experience, and tenacity to win your case.

-The employment law attorneys at Mara Law Firm have been representing workers for well over a decade.
-We specialize in representing two, general categories of workers: California workers suffering from wage theft or other abuses of California’s labor laws, and civilian workers who worked overseas under a U.S. Defense Contract and suffered injury.
+California Employment Attorneys at Mara Law Firm has been representing workers for well over a decade.
+We specialize in representing two, general categories of workers: California workers suffering from wage theft or other abuses of California’s labor laws, and civilian workers who worked overseas under a U.S. Defense Contract and suffered an injury.
 Both areas flow from intricate and complex bodies of laws that demand specialized expertise from the lawyer you choose to represent you.
 Our Defense Base Act and employment law attorneys at Mara Law Firm have that expertise you need to win your case.

 You are here for a reason.
 Either your rights to fair wages and working conditions have been violated or you have been injured overseas while working under a U.S. Defense Contract.
 You are here because you are losing money, whether that be from your employer’s unlawful practices or because of injury.
 You’re thinking about your rights and if you need to take legal action, or maybe you’ve already begun the process and are looking for the best lawyers to represent you.